 If they start a legal proceeding, how bad it affects you depends on what action they take.
 They can go for a Controlled Goods Agreement (CGA) which would allow them to take control of some of your belongings and sell them.
 Though they won’t take away any essential items, only the ones that can be considered as a luxury such as jewellery.
 You can get these items back if you pay before they’re sold.

 If the court orders, they can also take over your property, based on the value of what you owe.
 This action is of course taken on those who have a huge debt.
 If the Brecon Debt Recovery agency is convinced that you can’t pay them, they can also file a bankruptcy petition against you.
 That can adversely affect your life if you’re a business owner or hold certain job positions related to financial matters.
 You would want to avoid this at any cost in that case.

 Fortunately, there is an option for you — an Individual Voluntary Arrangement or IVA.
-To know if you’re eligible to avail this debt management scheme, consult a debt adviser.
+To know if you’re eligible to avail this debt management scheme, consult a Debt Advice UK.
 There are many such advisory services around the UK, who are reliable and trustworthy.

 Can an IVA help you in dealing with Brecon?

 An IVA can be quite effective in dealing with your unpaid debt.
 If done right, it can write off all or most of your debts by the end of the arrangement period, typically 6 years.
 The thing you’ll probably like the most about an IVA is that you won’t get any more calls from debt collectors.